 Describing Acer’s 15.6-inch Aspire E 15 laptop couldn’t be easier.
 It has all the things you want, all the things you don’t want, and all the things you thought were buried with the ET Atari 2600 carts in that New Mexico landfill.

-That may be a little vague, so here are some specifics: The E 15 has a numpad keyboard, VGA port and optical drive.
-Compared to today’s high-end computers, we wouldn’t blame you for looking for the VHS slot (betamax versions are TBA – we kid).
+That may be a little vague, so here are some clearer details: the E 15 has a numpad keyboard, VGA port and optical drive.
+Compared to today’s high-end computers, we wouldn’t blame you for looking for the VHS slot (betamax versions are releasing soon – we kid).

-In all seriousness, the E 15 is a fine laptop.
-Better than fine actually.
-This laptop plays games, it multitasks, it connects with everything and, yes, it really does have an optical drive.
-It’s a budget device that can do it all – just don’t expect it to run The Witcher 3 on the highest settings.
+In all seriousness, the E15 is a fine laptop.
+Better than fine, actually.
+This laptop plays games, it multitasks, it connects with everything and, yes, it really does feature an optical drive.
+It’s a budget laptop that will get you through all of your daily duties – just don’t expect to play the Witcher 3 on its highest settings.

-It’s a big boy though – and necessarily to fit all these features in.
-For some, a five pound device doesn’t get a glance but, if you’re on a budget, the Aspire E 15 deserves serious consideration.
+It’s quite a large laptop, though – which it needs to be to fit all of those features in.
+For some, a five pound device doesn’t warrant a second look, but if you’re on a budget, you really should consider the Acer Aspire E15.

 Here is the Acer Aspire E 15’s configuration sent to TechRadar for review: